Skip to main content

 Purpose

-The purpose of this project is to develop and pilot test a computer-assisted behavior intervention, Athemos, for middle school students with attention-deficit hyperactivity disorder (ADHD).
+The purpose of this project was to develop and pilot test a computer-assisted behavior intervention, Athemos, for middle school students with attention-deficit hyperactivity disorder (ADHD).
 Many adolescents with ADHD experience high rates of disciplinary actions, academic failure, and grade retentions.
 Although research has identified evidence-based behavior management strategies, there are barriers to implementing these strategies in secondary schools, including low student motivation and knowledge, lack of teacher acceptability and feasibility, and poor implementation fidelity.
 Computer-based interventions for ADHD have the potential to address these challenges, but existing interventions are limited as they have failed to support and demonstrate the transfer of improvements made in the game to real-world settings.
-The current project will address these limitations by developing an intervention that is less burdensome to teachers and more motivating for students.
-Specifically, they will develop and test the Athemos intervention, which will include an educational game to teach coping skills to students with ADHD, and a teacher component that includes a teacher manual and consultation in how to support students in transferring coping skills to authentic education settings.
+The current project addressed these limitations by developing an intervention that is less burdensome to teachers and more motivating for students.
+Specifically, they developed and tested the Athemos intervention, which includes an educational game to teach coping skills to students with ADHD, and a teacher component that includes a teacher manual and consultation in how to support students in transferring coping skills to authentic education settings.

 Project Activities

-Athemos will be iteratively developed and tested across three years.
-In Year 1, the researchers will work with game designers to develop and refine an initial version of the intervention.
-In Year 2, they will conduct focus groups with middle school students with ADHD to get their feedback on the game, develop a teacher manual to support implementation, and conduct field tests with teachers and students to gather data on the feasibility.
-Athemos will be revised based on findings from the focus groups and feasibility studies.
-In Year 3, the research team will conduct a pilot randomized controlled trial to determine the promise of Athemos for improving the coping skills of students with ADHD.
+Athemos was iteratively developed and tested.
+In the first year, the researchers worked with game designers to develop and refine an initial version of the intervention.
+During the next 2 years, they conducted focus groups with middle school students with ADHD to get their feedback on the game, developed a teacher manual to support implementation, and conducted field tests with teachers and students to gather data on the feasibility.
+Athemos was revised based on findings from the focus groups and feasibility studies.
+In the final year, the research team conducted a pilot randomized controlled trial to determine the promise of Athemos for improving the coping skills of students with ADHD.

 Structured Abstract